microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaAdministrativeUnitMember.md

 # Get-EntraBetaAdministrativeUnitMember

-## SYNOPSIS
+## Synopsis
-Gets a member of an administrative unit.
+gets a member of an administrative unit.

-## SYNTAX
+## Syntax

 ```
 Get-EntraBetaAdministrativeUnitMember -ObjectId <String> [-All] [-Top <Int32>]
  [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description
-The Get-EntraBetaAdministrativeUnitMember cmdlet gets a member of an Active Directory administrative unit.
+the Get-EntraBetaAdministrativeUnitMember cmdlet gets a member of an Active Directory administrative unit.

-## EXAMPLES
+## Examples

 ### Example 1 Get an administrative unit member by ID
 ```
 PS C:\> Get-EntraBetaAdministrativeUnitMember -ObjectId "ef08b536-9d0a-4f8f-bda5-8b9cd01a9159"
 ```

-## PARAMETERS
+## Parameters

 ### -ObjectId